6 Hacks to Decrease Your Crypto Tax Liability

 Gifts under a certain amount aren’t taxed: currently, you can give away up to $15,000/year.
 While this might seem like a drastic way to avoid tax, if you want to share your wealth with family and friends, making gifts in cryptocurrency could be a great way to do so.
 Keep in mind that the recipient will be liable to pay tax if they use, sell or trade the cryptocurrency, though.

-4. Buy Cryptocurrency Via Your IRA or 401-K
+4. Buy and Sell Cryptocurrency Via Your IRA or 401-K

 By using your retirement account to purchase cryptocurrencies, you can defer paying tax (or even avoid paying it at all): all the income and gains generated by the retirement account will return into the account with tax deferred or (in the case of a Roth IRA), with no tax applied at all.
-This means your crypto investment can grow and grow… without being hindered by you needing to take money out to pay your tax bill.
+This means your crypto investment can grow and grow without being hindered by you needing to take money out to pay your tax bill. iTrust Capital is a crypto native IRA platform which allows you to invest and trade cryptocurrencies tax free in an IRA account.
+This is a great option for avoiding taxable events and minimizing your tax liability.
+You can learn exactly how the platform works here.

 5. Hire a Crypto specialized CPA (Certified Public Accountant)